-FedInvent is Wayfinder Digital's new project that delivers fresh insight on the federal innovation ecosystem and the inventions and innovation it creates.
+FedInvent is Wayfinder Digital's new project that delivers fresh insight on the federal innovation ecosystem and the inventions and innovations it creates.
 We follow the money, too.

 Twice a week, the FedInvent Newsletter reports on federally funded research and development; taxpayer-funded inventions and patents; and the science and technology priorities and policies that set the national innovation agenda.

-Each Wednesday, we report on newly granted taxpayer-funded patents.
-On Friday, we bring you up-to-date information on published patent applications, the newest inventions coming from the federal R&D complex.
+We report on newly granted taxpayer-funded patents and bring you up-to-date information on published patent applications, the newest inventions coming from the federal R&D complex.